EmerisHQ/demeris/README.md

 # emeris-web

-Web version of the Emeris, the Interface of the Internet of Blockchains.
+Web version of Emeris, the Interface to the Internet of Blockchains.

 ## Develop